Yesterday, Lief Simon shared his picks for top property investment markets in 2019.

-I’ve been watching the real estate market in Montenegro develop since 2005, when I made an investment in Croatia.
-I made the trip across the border south of Dubrovnik to Kotor more for vacation than property scouting, but, as happens for me often, once there, I was inspired to look at property for sale.
+Lief and I have been watching the real estate market in Montenegro develop since 2005, when we made an investment in Croatia.
+We made the trip across the border south of Dubrovnik to Kotor more for vacation than property scouting, but, as happens for us often, once there, we were inspired to look at property for sale.

 Kotor is a fairy-tale medieval town on a sparkling bay.
 Seeing its historic stone structures, I couldn’t help but wonder what they cost to own.
 My research found that prices were lower than in Croatia, but the market was moving more quickly.

 Values in Kotor moved up fast… and then took a big hit following the global real estate collapse of 2008.
-Two years later, Kathleen and I moved from Europe to Panama, and charming Kotor fell off my radar.
+Two years later, Lief and I moved from Europe to Panama, and charming Kotor fell off our radar.